 The Reserve is unique in that the historical landscape provides the nation a vivid and continuous historical record of Pacific Northwest history.
 The land appears much as it did a century ago.
-Patterns of settlement historical homes package forms ment, historic homes, pastoral farmsteads, and commercial buildings are still within their original farm, forest, and marine settings.
+Patterns of settlement, historic homes, pastoral farmsteads, and commercial buildings are still within their original farm, forest, and marine settings.
 A visitor can experience a variety of diverse physical and visual landscapes within a small, geographic area.
 The community comprising the Reserve is a healthy, vital one that allows for growth while respecting and preserving its heritage.
-(See Figure 4, Cultural Landscape Features for a more detailed map of the cultural landscape features or characteristics, refer to Ebey's Landing National Historical Reserve land, they encountered not a harsh wilderness but a tempered
+(See Figure 4, Cultural Landscape Features for a more detailed map of the cultural landscape features or characteristics, refer to Ebey's Landing National Historical Reserve